poelstra/mhub/README.md

 For details, see the version tags at GitHub.

 0.4.0 (2016-07-19):
+- mhub-server: `TopicQueue` was renamed to `TopicState` to better reflect its meaning
 - mhub-server: No longer send acks when no sequence number was given in the request
-- Document all protocol commands/responses and their fields in `src/protocol.ts` and provide quick how-to in Readme.
+- Document all protocol commands/responses and their fields in `src/protocol.ts` and provide quick how-to in Readme

 0.3.4 (2016-07-16):
 - mhub-server: Implement various node types (Exchange (old default), Queue, TopicQueue)